1. basic issues

 As a comparison: it is not uncommon, that in the general meeting of a company all SB-members of the shareholders can be elected by a simple majority of the voting capital.

-In order to break the deadlock between shareholders, on the one hand, and employees and the public, on the other hand, one of the following procedures may be used (or all together in multiple election rounds, in that order):
+c) In order to break the deadlock between shareholders, on the one hand, and employees and third group, on the other hand, one of the following procedures may be used (or all together in multiple election rounds, in that order):

 - The procedure in "4.4 chairperson of a SB" is applied.